yearn/ydaemon/external/vaults/README.md

 The `vaults` package is a core component of yDaemon that provides API endpoints and data structures for interacting with Yearn Finance vaults across multiple blockchain networks.
 This package serves as the primary interface for clients to access comprehensive vault information, including vault details, APR/APY data, strategies, harvest data, TVL metrics, and user-specific earnings calculations.

+The package follows consistent patterns for error handling, parameter validation, and response formatting to ensure a reliable API experience.
+It processes raw blockchain data into standardized formats suitable for frontend applications, data analytics, and integration with third-party services.

 ## Package Structure

 The vaults package is organized into several logical components: